-When dealing with asbestos removal in Gainsborough there are certain occasions where a non-licensed contractor can carry out the necessary work.
-However, on account of the permanent effects to health from asbestos dust and fibres, it's always good practice to use certified professionals in the asbestos industry.
-An expert Gainsborough asbestos removal specialist will be Health and Safety Executive licensed and trained, and will follow all the required laws and guidelines to safely and correctly conduct the removal from your property.
+When dealing with asbestos removal in Gainsborough there are certain occasions where a non-certified contractor can carry out the work required.
+However, because of the long term effects to health from asbestos fibres and dust, it is always preferable to use qualified professionals in the asbestos industry.
+Always use a certified Gainsborough asbestos removal contractor who abides by the required HSE regulations and that has had training in the industry.

 - Pain in Your Shoulders or Chest